magcode/sunricher-wifi-mqtt/README.md

 The program is written in Java and acts as a "bridge".
 You can run it on almost any device which can run Java.

-A configuration file `sunrichter.properties` is needed and must be located beside the *.jar file:
+A configuration file `sunricher.properties` is needed and must be located beside the *.jar file:

 ```
 mqttServer=<protocol and host of MQTT broker>